jayo-exe/tuberyeets/README.md

 ## Known Issues:
 - Hotkeys trigered by effects can sync with the "Start" and "Stop" on times effects, but not the "Pause" And "Resume".
 This is to avoid an issue with the VTS API where certain hotkeys will fail to engage if they are triggered too soon after another hotkey.
 - Items in the "Select Game" dropdown do not list their platform (NES, SNES, PC, etc).
-This can be confusing, especially because there are two "Terraria" entries
+This can be confusingin some situations where games are listed under multiple platforms (i.e. Terraria, Minecraft)
 - Effects that use the same VTS hotkey can cause the hotkey to pre-maturely end (when the first effect ends, it activates the second hotkey to return things to "normal", even if there are other effects still happeneing that use the same hotkey.

 ## Possible upcoming features: